tommylau-exe/big-data-final-project/README.md

 # Let's move on

 Sad, tired, and discouraged I poured over my dataset to try to find something else to analyze.
-When I stumbled upon the ratings section of my dataset I immediately thought of a reccomendation system.
+When I stumbled upon the ratings section of my dataset I immediately thought of a recommendation system.
 Before we do that though, let's dig into the dataset a little more.

 ![Frequency of Movie Ratings](/img/freq_movie_ratings.png)